Qihao-He/ece574-VC/log.md

 more balanced.

 QUESTION: Why is the dynamic allocate the chunksize is leaving only two threads assigned and reast doing nothing.
-Why is the guided helping the allocating.
+Why is the guided helping the allocating?

 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------